Extraterrestrial atmosphere: Clouds

+A newer type of exoplanets, called ultra-hot Jupiters have a temperature above 2,000 K and have a cloud-free dayside with molecules often dissociated into atoms or ions.
+A wide variety of atomic lines were detected in the transmission spectra of the ultra-hot Jupiters.
+The nightside can be up to 2,500 K colder than the dayside and in WASP-18b this temperature drop causes clouds to form at the terminator.
+At the equator of the terminator, which forms clouds on WASP-18b (in the west seen from the dayside) the cloud top is made of thin layers dominated by titanium dioxide, corundum (aluminium oxide), perovskite (calcium titanate) and iron.
+The majority of the vertical portion of the cloud is made up of clouds of enstatite, fosterite, periclase (magnesium oxide), quartz, iron and inclusion of other material.
+The cloud bottom changes from quartz dominated, to iron, then corundum and then perovskite dominated.
+These bottom layers have large particle sizes of about 60 μm.
+At other positions of the terminator these clouds change their composition and particle size.
+The cloud-free dayside and the cloudy terminator/nightside would make these ultra-hot Jupiters look similar to an eyeball planet.

 In October 2013, the detection of clouds in the atmosphere of Kepler-7b was announced, and, in December 2013, also in the atmospheres of GJ 436 b and GJ 1214 b.

 Precipitation

 Precipitation in the form of liquid (rain) or solid (snow) varies in composition depending on atmospheric temperature, pressure, composition, and altitude.
 Hot atmospheres could have iron rain, molten-glass rain, and rain made from rocky minerals such as enstatite, corundum, spinel, and wollastonite.
 Deep in the atmospheres of gas giants, it could rain diamonds and helium containing dissolved neon.